Tonyfu09/cissp-exam-cheatsheet/cissp-domain-3-security-architecture-and-engineering.md

 - **Ensure systems are resilient** against attacks and vulnerabilities
 - **Support compliance** with organizational policies, laws, and regulations

+## 3.1 Research, implement and manage engineering processes using secure design principles

 ---

 ## Scenario List